-This 4 hour workshop held on the day before the conference is for the crazies, weirdos, and iconoclasts who not only want to but ARE making a difference in people's lives and communities, including their own, for positive real change.
-Together we will brainstorm, play, dream, charrette, create chaos and order - in short, it WILL BE MESSY.
-Coming out of the workshop we plan to have a working model for system change in which the scope of each of our work fits and that enables each of us to work cooperate, collaborate and co-create together and apart in ways that support and foster each other in advancing the happiness movement.
+This 4 hour workshop held on the day before the conference is for the community organizers, academics, activists, innovators and nonprofit leaders who are making a difference in people's lives and communities, including their own, for positive real change.
+Coming out of the workshop we plan to have a working model for system change in which the scope of each of our work fits and that enables each of us to work cooperate, collaborate and co-create together and apart in ways that support and foster each other in advancing the happiness/beyond GDP movement.

 PhD Breakfast Session